 bright, the new, non-traditional art show featuring acclaimed artists from around the world, today announced its official dates and initial artist line-up.
-Launching for the first time in the Los Angeles Arts District, bright will run from July 18th – August 3rd, featuring visual and performance artists such as Mambo, Marcel Van Luit, Danny Casale and Cocovan.
+Launching for the first time in the Los Angeles Arts District, bright will run from July 18th – August 3rd.
+It features visual and performance artists such as Mambo, Marcel Van Luit, Danny Casale and Cocovan.
 The art gallery with a carnival of artistic performance, crash landed into its core, will take over shoe cobbler and creative space, COMUNITYmade.

 “bright showcases a unique roster of modern visual artists with an array of interactive and immersive installations combined with an eclectic, intimate evening performance series.”

 Conceived by Founder & Curator, Max Benator, bright showcases a unique roster of modern visual artists with an array of interactive and immersive installations combined with an eclectic, intimate evening performance series.
 It will be the only speakeasy art show in Los Angeles.
 At its heart, bright is ‘bi-digital,’ a provocative term meant to highlight the subtextual strain between analog and digital creation. bright presents analog works (painting, photography, performance), mixed media (photographic animations) and purely digital creations.

 “We have an incredible show.
 It’s a bit art show and a bit like a secret bar or party, all cohesively produced into one experience.”
 Said Max Benator, Founder & Curator of bright.
 “We lucked out with the speakeasy component of it all, having stumbled across COMUNITYmade to look at some shoes and ultimately found a magnificent warehouse behind the storefront.”